 A reliable air conditioner in the summer heat is a Floridian’s best friend.
 So, when your AC is running nonstop and your home still isn’t cooling, it can be very disconcerting.
-To add insult to injury, it’s likely that your utility bills are also going up.
+To add insult to injury, it’s likely your utility bills are also going up.
 What’s causing your AC to run constantly, and what can you do to get it working properly again?

-1. Blower Fan Is On Wrong Setting
+1. Blower Fan on the Wrong Setting

 2. Clogged Air Filter

 Another tried and true starting point for addressing AC problems is to check the air filters.
 Dirty or clogged air filters are often behind most issues people face with their AC systems.
 If the air filters are clogged, it can hinder your unit’s ability to cool efficiently, making the cooling cycles take longer to complete.
 If the filters become overly dirty or are not replaced in a timely manner, this can cause more long-term damage to your unit.
 Air filters should be changed every 30-90 days, depending on a number of factors, such as:

 - Square footage of home

 The evaporator coils inside your indoor air handler unit play a vital role in your AC’s ability to cool air.
 If they become clogged with dirt, debris, mold, or other contaminants, it can keep your AC from cooling properly, resulting in prolonged cooling cycles and blowing warm air throughout your home.
 If the cause of your problem is dirty evaporator coils, it’s best to entrust the job to a professional technician.
 However, for someone with more AC know-how, they can be cleaned by following these steps: